 Doesn't matter.
 You will learn art the same way as most things in life, such as driving a car, a sport or cooking.
 Simply by doing it.
 Many would-be artists are put off by the myth that you have to be born with a natural talent for doing art.
 Not true!

 That's why you need to join an art class.
 My art classes are structured to teach you from the very basics, starting with the drawing process.
 You will be taught how to measure correctly to achieve accurate proportion when drawing.
 This is the first problem people encounter when trying at home, or at a class which offers no tuition.

 HOW MUCH IS THE WEEKLY COURSE?

-You enrol for 10 consecutive weeks.
-At the end of the 10 consecutive weeks, you can enrol for further weeks and we go through the year, with a break through August, commencing again in September.
-The current cost of 10 weeks is £80, payable at the first class.
+We usually enroll for 10 consecutive weeks, but at the moment, due to covid, we are enrolling for 5 weeks at a time, £45.
+At the end of the 5 consecutive weeks, you can enroll for further weeks and we go through the year, with a break through August, commencing again in September.

 CAN I COME TO A CLASS, TO FIND OUT MORE?